pistonapi/pistonapi-docs/docs/src/tutorials/waiting-list.md

 Click on **New Project** on the left side, then you be presented to the screen where you have to choose your project name.
 When choosing a project name have in mind that this name will go on the URL of your endpoints in the format of `https://api.pistonapi.com/<YOUR_PROJECT_NAME>`.

 ::: tip
 There are some constraints around the project name.
-It must be unique in the entire PistonAPI and contain only letters, numbers, hyphens, and underscores (starting with a letter).
+It must be unique in the entire PistonAPI , must start with a letter and contain only letters, numbers, hyphens, and underscores.
 :::

 After choosing, just click on **Create Project**.
 In our example, we choose `tutorial-waiting-list` as the Project Name.